 Version constraints apply to the effectiveVersion, which is equal to min(2, version) when fOverwintered = 0 and to version otherwise.
+The consensus rules later in this section specify constraints on nVersionGroupId depending on effectiveVersion.

-- † The joinSplitPubKey and joinSplitSig fields are present if and only if effectiveVersion ≥ 2 and nJoinSplit > 0. - \ddagger bindingSigSapling is present if and only if effectiveVersion = 4 and nSpendsSapling + nOutputsSapling > 0.
+† The joinSplitPubKey and joinSplitSig fields are present if and only if effectiveVersion ≥ 2 and nJoinSplit > 0.

+\ddagger bindingSigSapling is present if and only if effectiveVersion = 4 and nSpendsSapling + nOutputsSapling > 0.